The Oncologist Says

 Mary Jane Minkin, a clinical professor of obstetrics and gynecology at the Yale University School of Medicine

 Reconsider the Pill.
-“The benefits often outweigh the downsides,” Minkin said.
+“The benefits often outweigh the downsides,” says Minkin.
 Birth-control pills have been shown to reduce the risk of ovarian cancer by about 35 to 50 percent (and early-warning symptoms for this deadly disease are hard to spot).

 Take a bathroom break.
 Urinating after intercourse will help flush out bacteria before they have a chance to cause a urinary-tract infection.
 Also, a glass of cranberry juice every day can help keep bacteria from binding to the bladder walls.